 Phi Beta Kappa is the oldest undergraduate honors organization in the United States.
-The Society has pursued its mission of fostering and recognizing excellence in the liberal arts and sciences since 1776.
+The society has pursued its mission of fostering and recognizing excellence in the liberal arts and sciences since 1776.

 The Gamma of North Carolina Chapter of Phi Beta Kappa was established at Davidson College in 1923.
 It grew out of the Mimir Society, a local society established in 1915 for the recognition of attainment in scholarship.

-On April 26, 1973 the Chapter celebrated the fiftieth anniversary of its founding.
-Among those present for the occasion were Carl Billman, Secretary of the United Chapters of Phi Beta Kappa, and Robert F. Davidson, the first member in course initiated by the Gamma Chapter.
-Both of these gentlemen received honorary degrees from the College at the Spring Convocation the next day.
+On April 26, 1973 the chapter celebrated the 50th anniversary of its founding.
+Among those present for the occasion were Carl Billman, secretary of the united chapters of Phi Beta Kappa, and Robert F. Davidson, the first member in course initiated by the Gamma Chapter.
+Both of these gentlemen received honorary degrees from the college at the Spring Convocation the next day.

-At the 1976 Triennial Council of the United Chapters of Phi Beta Kappa, Professor Malcolm Lester, secretary of the Davidson Chapter, was elected to the Senate, the executive body of the United Chapters.
+At the 1976 Triennial Council of the United Chapters of Phi Beta Kappa, Prof. Malcolm Lester, secretary of the Davidson Chapter, was elected to the senate, the executive body of the United Chapters.
 He held that position until 1982.